DEVSENSE/phptools-docs/docs/vscode/configuration.md

 - `Get trial` sends you an e-mail with a 30-day license key.
 - `More information` opens [this web page](https://www.devsense.com/purchase) with purchase and license information.

-Once you obtain the license key and you close the pop-up window above, you can activate your copy of the extension using the VSCode's `Command palette`, command `PHP Tools: Activate extension`.
+Once you obtain the license key and you close the pop-up window above, you can activate your copy of the extension using the VSCode's `Command palette`, command `PHP Tools: Activate License`.
 Enter your license key and confirm with `Enter`.

 ![Enter License Key](imgs/enter-license-key.png)